philipiak3/MachineLearning_PneumoniaDetection/README.md

 The goal for the competition was to detect pneumonia from X-Rays.
 The "Advanced Machine Learning-Pneumonia Detection" pdf file will guide you through the thought process - and execution.

-**TLDR;** It involves various techniques, including a custom 9-layer CNN, handling overfitting with Dropout layers, L2 Regularization techniques and K-Fold cross validation, Visual Transformers, data augmentation and fine-tuning.
+**TLDR;** It involves various techniques, including a custom 9-layer CNN, handling overfitting with Dropout layers, Early Stopping, L2 Regularization techniques and K-Fold cross validation, Visual Transformers, data augmentation and fine-tuning.

 After various attempts, we ended up using 2 pretrained models, the "EfficientNet B0" and the "DenseNet 121".
 The best result came after using ensembling techniques.